Code-Institute-Submissions/stream-two-project-2/README.md

 Planning for the site involved devising a list of potential questions which a user to the site might wish to answer by viewing or filtering the available data.
 I considered those who may be reporting on a championship or simply viewing as a spectator, thinking about the kind of things that they may want to know in order to aid their enjoyment and understanding.

+These questions included:

+* Who has won the most championships?
+* What were the results for a particular year?
+* Who has won or lost the most matches?
+* Who has won or lost the most deciding frames?
+* What is a given player's record in the tournament?
+* What is the head-to-head record between two given players?
+* Which players have met each other most often?
+* Who played the most frames in a tournament?
+* Who had the best frame winning percentage?
+* Which players from a given country have reached each stage of the tournament?

 During the development process a number of wireframes were created both using the 'Pencil' software and a simple pen and paper method, as I considered the best way to lay out the charts and tables that I wanted to include.
 Having decided that I would like to incorporate a considerable number of these, I decided that the site should be divided into a number of different pages, each presenting elements of the data from a particular angle.

-The site development began with the creation of an appropriate file structure for a Flask-based project.
-This was then deployed to GitHub along with the README.md file and a skeleton HTML template.

 ## Front End Development